How to Plan a Trip to Argentina

 1. The appropriate footwear to carry out the activities.
 It is advisable to buy the shoes a few months before or a shoe that we already use to avoid pain or blisters during our trip.

 2. Light clothing (shorts, t-shirts, long sweatpants)

 3. Warm clothing (sweatshirts, jackets, long-sleeved shirts, warm pants)

 4. Necessary extras (swimsuit, hats, sunscreen, and anti-mosquito spray).
 You can buy the anti-mosquito called OFF in Argentina; it’s pretty good.
 You can find it everywhere there.

 Requirements and Documentation to Travel to Argentina

-Depending on which country you come from, you will need one type of visa or another.
+Depending on your country, you will need one type of visa or another.
 However, in this post, we will talk about the documentation you need if you are a citizen of the European Union.

-This will be the documentation you need to have if you come from Europe.
+This will be the documentation you must have if you come from Europe.
 But, please, check the documents for your country before traveling because things can change before we update this post.

 - Valid passport with at least six months of validity.

 - A ticket to enter and exit the country.